braidn/blrrrg/posts/2024-09-12-selecting-tech.md

 Doubly so, when teams take such a libaral use of innovation tokens at the beginning of an application.

 Relentless simplicity is a great marker of senior (even staff) engineers.
-Rich Hickey has a good amount of thought on this as well:
+A fairly smart human and someone quoted frequently on this blog has a good amount of thought on this topic:

 https://www.youtube.com/watch?v=SxdOUGdseq4